tommyaweosme/hash-random-emergence/README.md

 ## Interesting Patterns
 ### 2|55
 Generates a weird infinite growth that isn't a duplicator or a Fibonacci.
+### 2|954
+First ever found oscillator.
+Found with an automated searcher.
 ### 2|rg
 Throws upwards a weird pattern.
 ### 3|4